tml/cadmus/src/Chapter-1/Part VI: Arrays.md

 int[] myArray;
 ```

 Notice the square bracket notation.
-It tells the compiler that `myArray` isn't an Integer, but a list of integers.
+It tells the compiler that `myArray` isn't an integer, but a list of integers.
 You must also initialise arrays.

 #### Way One
 ```java